JoanaAzevedo17/JoanaAzevedo_Portfolio/README.md

 - Applied HTML structure including headings, paragraphs, lists, and links where appropriate.
 - Corrected spelling and modernized outdated expressions.
-- Ensured the HTML code is clean, functional, and visually coherent in browsers.
+- Ensured the HTML code is clean, functional, and visually coherent.

 **My Role and Contributions:**